About us

 Carolyn “Rusti” Eisenberg is a historian of US foreign relations who teaches at Hofstra University.
 Her most recent book Fire and Rain: Nixon, Kissinger, and the Wars in Southeast Asia (Oxford U. Press, 2003), won the prestigious Bancroft Prize of the Organization of American Historians.
 She has been on the Steering Committee of HAW / H-PAD since 2004, serving as the legislative coordinator, and is a co-founder Brooklyn for Peace.

-Van Gosse teaches US history at Franklin and Marshall University, specializing in 19th- and 20th-century social movements.
+Van Gosse is a professor emeritus at Franklin and Marshall College, where he taught Cold War and African American history.
 His most recent book is The First Reconstruction: Black Politics in America from the Revolution to the Civil War (U. of North Carolina Press, 2021).
-A former staff member of the national organization Peace Action, he was a founding co-chair of Historians Against the War in 2003 and has been a co-chair of the H-PAD Steering Committee since 2017.
+He was Organizing Director of Peace Action in 1995-2000, and on the Steering Committee of United for Peace and Justice in 2003-2008.
+He helped found Historians Against the War in 2003 and has been co-chair of the HPAD Steering Committee since 2017.

-Mary (Molly) Nolan is a professor emerita of European and transatlantic history at New York University and a longtime activist in Brooklyn for Peace and other groups.
-In H-PAD, where she has been a Steering Committee member since 2018, she maintains the Culture Wars Archive of articles on right-wing attacks on education and on resistance to those attacks.
+Mary (Molly) Nolan is a professor emerita of European and transatlantic history at New York University and a longtime activist in Brooklyn for Peace and works with the Coalition For Action in Higher Education (CAHE).
+She has been an HPAD Steering Committee member since 2018, and maintained the Culture Wars Archive of articles on right-wing attacks on education and on resistance to those attacks from 2022-2024.

 Jim O’Brien is a freelance editor and indexer and former part-time teacher at the University of Massachusetts Boston.
 He was co-chair of the HAW Steering Committee from 2007 to 2017.
 Since 2009, he has sent messages every few weeks to the HAW / H-PAD email list with links to “recent articles of interest” that offer historical perspectives on issues important to the organization.